top of page

 I don't count myself among the die-hard Dead Heads.
 Aside from the twin treasures they produced in 1970, Workingman's Dead and American Beauty, their recordings are not in my iTunes library.
 But when I saw them in concert, they never failed to amaze, to educate, and to entertain me with their music, and with the astounding, encyclopedic range of it.

 Children’s literature can be a feast of interactivity.
 Classic titles by Eric Carle, Hervé Tullet and others turned books into playfields, inviting readers to touch, push, pull and lift flaps to trigger surprises and shift the narrative.
-That same playful, tactile approach broke into adult literature in 1991’s Griffin and Sabine: An Extraordinary Correspondence in which Nick Bantock unfolds a love story between two characters through a series of illustrated postcards and letters tucked into envelopes mounted on each page.
-The simple act of removing and reading each piece of correspondence makes you conscious of storytelling as a physical process, not just a narrative one.
+That same playful, tactile approach broke into adult literature with 1991’s Griffin and Sabine: An Extraordinary Correspondence in which Nick Bantock unfolds a love story between two characters through a series of illustrated postcards and letters tucked into envelopes mounted on each page.
+The simple act of removing and reading each piece of correspondence makes you conscious of storytelling as a physical process.

 Ben Fong-Torres employs a similar multimodal approach with the Grateful Dead Scrapbook.
 He pairs a written history of the band with removeable ephemera: replicas of bumper stickers, backstage passes, concert flyers and typed correspondence from the band.
 An accompanying CD adds another layer, featuring interviews with Jerry Garcia, Mickey Hart, Steve Parish, along with excerpts from press conferences.
-By having readers handle the history, and not simply read it, mirrors the Grateful Dead concert experience, which was never intended to be passive listening.
+By having readers handle the history, and not simply read it, mirrored a Grateful Dead concert, which was never intended to be passive listening experience.

 Interestingly, I found Fong-Torres’s written narrative the least revealing element of the volume.
 That is a difficult sentence to write without feelings of imposter syndrome.
 Who am I to critique one of the most recognized writing voices in the history of rock journalism?
 His interviews with the likes of Ray Charles, Bob Dylan, Stevie Wonder and Marvin Gaye revealed the artists as layered, complex and sometimes contradictory thinkers and makers.
 His work helped shape my love of music.
 Given his decades of proximity to the Dead, I expected the prose here to tilt the band into a slightly different light.
 Instead, the history as presented in Scrapbook, largely retraces familiar ground, echoing stories that have already appeared in countless other accounts.